m0wer/cookiecutter_ansible/{{cookiecutter.project_name}}/README.md

 A brief description of the project goes here.

+## Compatibility

+Compatible GNU/Linux distributions and version.
+On which distros is it tested?

 ## Requirements

 Any pre-requisites that may not be covered by Ansible itself or the project